Cocoom/Cocoom.github.io/docs/advanced/security.md

 - The principle of sending the minimum amount of useful information to customers is ensured.
 - The principle of retrieving the minimum amount of information useful for the proper functioning of Cocoom service is ensured.

 ## XSS (Code Injection Security System)

 Cocoom URLs as well as data transmitted via web forms are filtered to prevent any injection of malicious code.

-Cocoom owns a unique gateway, to access its services, embedding a layer of security for received data.
+Cocoom owns a unique gateway, to access its services, embedding a layer of security to handle data in transit.

-There's no way to bypass this security layer to get access to your data.
+There's no way to bypass this security layer to get access to your data from Cocoom.

 ::: warning CONTINOUS TRAINING
 We keep training our technical team, stick to best practices in order to avoid XSS attacks.
 :::

 ## Incident alerts

 We use internal tools helping us to automatically monitor our infrastructure.

-We use a web tool, publicly available, for automating the reporting of technical incidents and let you know an up-to-date Cocoom status : [status page](https://status.cocoom.com)
+We also use a web tool to publicly communicate an up to date Cocoom solution status: [status page](https://status.cocoom.com)

 Feedbacks are also sent manually, by email, to our customers CIO contacts, if applicable.

 ## Insurance